netdata/netdata/exporting/README.md

 ### Chart filtering

-Netdata can filter metrics (at the chart level), to send only a subset of the collected metrics.
+Netdata can filter metrics, to send only a subset of the collected metrics.
 You can use the configuration file

 ```txt